 Overall, I am pleased with my decision.
 Maybe because I am a secret nerd, or perhaps because I like technology, or because I believe in the future of innovation; nonetheless, I love being a part of this organization.

 Additionally, upon joining eXp Realty, I joined the National Association of Realtors and Charlotte, NC MLS Association.
-Soon after becoming active under my BIC, I’ve enrolled in three post-licensing courses, which are ninety hours in total.
-Each post-licensing class is a requirement from the North Carolina Real Estate Commission to remain active after the eighteen-month period ends.
+Soon after becoming active under my BIC, I’ve enrolled in three post-licensing courses, ninety hours in total.
+Each post-licensing class requires the North Carolina Real Estate Commission to remain active after the eighteen-month period ends.
 Or your broker credentials become inactive.
 The removal of provisional status happens after passing exams on three separate, 30-hour courses; then, you become a full broker.
 And, you no longer have to be supervised by a BIC.

 Reflecting on the year 2019 and slowly walking into the marvelous 2020, I enter armed with a new experience that will open doors to a new adventure: an exciting career in real estate and becoming a realtor!

-Just like with everything, the input is abundant, but among the mountains of information, there are always those unique gems.
-I did find such, and I will be covering in detail my particular realtor book recommendations for new real estate agents in my next blog post.
+Like everything, the input is abundant, but there are always those unique gems among the mountains of information.
+I found such, and I will be covering my particular realtor book recommendations for new real estate agents in my next blog post.
 As well as how I organize my day, who I learn from, and how the heck I begin my first client experience in real estate!
 Because when you come out of the real estate school, you can sometimes feel a bit lost.

 On that note, if you think of becoming a real estate agent and want to learn more about eXp Realty.
 Or my journey – shoot me a message!
 I will be happy to help.
 And provide my testimony free of charge: no catches, no funnels, no pesky sales lines.
 Just peer to peer help.

 Do you know of anyone who needs my help buying or selling?
-Call/text at 704-800-4476 or email me at [email protected]
+Email firstname.lastname@example.org